What kid doesn’t like mashed potatoes?

 - Paleo Cauli Rice (in the Instant Pot)

-- I recommend adding it to this turmeric chicken soup to replace some or all of the potatoes, too – cauliflower and turmeric together is a potent cancer-fighter)
+- I recommend adding it to this turmeric chicken soup to replace some or all of the potatoes, too – cauliflower and turmeric together is a potent cancer-fighter (link removed))

 - Boil water with a steamer basket overtop.
 Wash cauliflower and remove large leaves.
 Chop into big chunks, stem included, and steam until soft with the lid on (usually about 10 minutes).